Garden fence etiquette – who gets the “good” side?

 Keeping your dog safe is just as important as keeping them in the garden, so barbed wire is obviously not a suitable type of fencing for dogs.
 Fences with sharp or pointed palings could also cause serious injury.
 Unless your dog is quite small, picket fencing could fall into this category.

-The height of your fence should be determined by the breed and size of your dog.
+The height of a dog-proof fence should be determined by the breed and size of your dog.
 Some breeds, such as Collies, Retrievers and German Shepherds are natural jumpers, and have been known to jump up to six feet over a fence; others can only jump a few inches off the ground.
 Young dogs and dogs with longer legs are also likely escapee candidates.

 As a general rule of thumb, a six-foot fence should be adequate to deter most dog breeds, but a lower fence may be perfectly adequate if your dog can’t jump very high.